 Table Tennis Push, also known as the ping pong push, is one of the most underestimated skills among table tennis players.
 This is mainly because most table tennis players focus on the more “popular” skills like looping, flicking, and blocking (among other things).

-The truth is that the table tennis push stroke is a critical skill that you need to master if you want to be a more rounded player.
-Once you have mastered it, you will find yourself in a better position to handle what your opponents throw at you.
+The truth is that the table tennis push stroke is a critical skill you need to master if you want to be a more rounded player.
+Once you have mastered it, you will find yourself better positioned to handle what your opponents throw at you.